comit-network/RFCs/RFC-005-SWAP-Bitcoin-basic.md

 To fulfil the requirements of RFC003 this RFC defines:

-- The *identity* to be used when negotiating a SWAP on the Bitcoin ledger.
+- The [identity](./RFC-003-SWAP-basic.md#identity) to be used when negotiating a SWAP on the Bitcoin ledger.
 - How to construct a Hash Time Lock Contract (HTLC) to lock the Bitcoin asset on the Bitcoin blockchain.
-- How to deploy, redeem and refund the HTLC during the execution phase of RFC003
+- How to deploy, redeem and refund the HTLC during the execution phase of RFC003.

 ## Motivation